 10. Peter Mensah

 The identity of Peter Mensah is definitely not hidden, and we guess you may have known that already from his name and outlook.
-He was born in Chiraa, Accra, to parents of Brong Ahafo Region of Ghana, about 58 years ago.
+He was born in Chiraa, Accra, to parents from Brong Ahafo Region of Ghana, about 58 years ago.
 Peter is an international actor, best known for his roles in Tears of the Sun, Hidalgo, 300, Dead Space, and more recently on the Starz original series, Spartacus: Blood and Sand, Spartacus: Gods of the Arena, and Spartacus: Vengeance.
 He is one of the most celebrated Ghanaian Hollywood stars.

 9. Michael Blackson